Azure/AppService/_posts/2020-03-16-Public Preview of Private Link on App Service.md

 ![Private Link Flow]({{ site.baseurl }}/media/2020/03/privatelink-flow.png)

 The feature is currently available in East US and West US 2.
-The rest of the regions will also be soon updated.
+Remaining regions will be updated shortly.

 ### Using Private Link or Service Endpoints